 Members can use the mail-order service to fill prescriptions for maintenance drugs (i.e., drugs taken on a regular basis for a chronic or long-term medical condition).
 For mail-order prescriptions, the provider must write on the maintenance drug prescription whether it is for a 30-, 62- or 93-day supply.
-When mailing in a prescription to the mail-order service for the first time, members should allow up to fourteen (14) business days for the prescription to be filled and mailing.
-It is recommended to have an emergency prescription at retail while the initial mail order prescription is being filled.
+When mailing in a prescription to the mail-order service for the first time, members should allow up to fourteen (14) business days for the prescription to be filled and mailed.
 For refills of the same prescription, members should allow up to 7-10 days for mailing and processing.